4 August 2017

 by Kendall Robbins

-What role do the arts play in the development of a city?
+What role do the arts play in the development and culture of a city?
 How can a city’s cultural identity play a role in building its industries and communities?
-How can cities learn from each other through the arts in order to build more creative, inclusive, regenerated and smarter cities?
+How can people in cities learn from each other through the arts in order to build more creative, inclusive, regenerated and smarter cities?

-UK/Korea 2017–18 is the British Council’s season celebrating and showcasing the UK’s innovation and excellence in the arts and creative industries in.
-Through this programme, the British Council will bring together Korean and British practitioners to ask questions about the role of arts and culture in the city under the theme of Connected City.
+UK/Korea 2017–18 is a British Council season celebrating and showcasing the UK’s innovation and excellence in the arts and creative industries in.
+Through this programme, the British Council will bring together Korean and British artists and practitioners to ask questions about the role of arts and culture in the city under the theme of Connected City.
 Through the exchange of ideas and practice, new commissions and collaborations and public interventions, audiences and local communities across Korea will explore how they might reimagine their own city.

 For the first Seoul Biennale of Architecture and Urbanism, running 1 September – 5 November, the British Council’s Architecture Design Fashion team have commissioned two projects in collaboration with the Biennale under their theme of Production City which examines the role of making and production in London and Seoul.